-I’ve long said that I’m an actual queen, because I truly am.
-But if history has taught me anything, it’s that a queen is only as powerful as the legacy she leaves, not the tiara that adorns her head.
-My children are my tiara, regardless of whether you can see it.
+I’ve long said that I’m an actual queen, because I truly am, but if history has taught me anything, it’s that a queen is only as powerful as the legacy she leaves, not the tiara that adorns her head.
+My children are my tiara, despite it being invisible.
 Likewise, are they every “FL colorless” diamond that encrusts it.
-They’re the echo of my voice that will surely linger on as my utmost contribution to this world.
+They’re the echo of my voice that will surely linger on as my utmost gift to this world.

 Take for instance this email I got today amidst an actual storm that was brewing in the atmosphere about something Gia had written to recognize and nominate one of her favorite teachers for an “Honored” teaching award: